 As customers have grown increasingly tired of paid advertising, many companies have transitioned to influencer marketing.
 This strategy involves partnering with an influencer who has a well-established audience within a specific niche.

 Your business can partner with an influencer to promote your products to their audience.
 This is typically done through social media and other content marketing channels.

 Influencer marketing can be very effective when done the right way.
 This person has already built trust and credibility with their audience, so their audience will be more willing to try your products.
 This makes influencer marketing a valuable tool for e-commerce brands.

 There are many ways to create user-generated content, and technically, a product review is considered user-generated content.
-But a good example of user-generated content is what sparkling-water brand LaCroix has done on its Instagram page.
-The company regularly shares visually appealing photos of its customers enjoying LaCroix beverages.
+But a good example of user-generated content is what Warby Parker has done with its hashtag #WarbyHomeTryOn: Customers can try on five eyeglass frames and show the results on social media by tagging their photos.

 In comparison, Google Ads works by targeting specific keywords.
 When a user searches for a keyword or phrase, your ad will show up at the top of the search results.
 This is a great way to target users who are searching for something specifically related to your product.

 Creating a strong e-commerce marketing strategy takes time, and you may not get it right on the first try.
 The best way to get started is to choose one strategy and test it, to see how well it works for you.
 If that strategy isn’t successful, you can move on to the next item on the list until you find a plan that works for your business.